 Where to eat it: Cafe Clock.
 This is the name given for a starter that features a variety of Moroccan salads that, you guessed it, are vegan.
 While sold as a starter there is more than enough food to serve as a main dish but you can also order a bowl of their harira soup, that is also vegetarian friendly if you’d like just a little more.

-Vegetarian food in Marrakech isn’t as hard to find as you might think but you do need to think creatively and be willing to try things you might not normally consider!
+Vegetarian food in Marrakech isn’t hard to find but sometimes you do need to think creatively and be willing to try things you might not normally consider!